Do people in Spain speak English or, more likely the correct question, do the Spanish speak English?

-What’s even more shocking to many visitors to Spain is just how many people who work in the country’s tourist industry don’t speak English either.
+What is even more shocking to many visitors to Spain is just how many people who work in the country’s tourist industry don’t speak English either.

 I just came back from a month’s vacation in Albir, Spain — a tourist destination on the Costa Blanca.
 My family and I stayed at a gorgeous 4-star hotel with the nicest staff you could ever meet.
 But, out of the more than 35 Spanish staff we saw at the hotel every day, only six — three receptionists, one bartender, one maître d’ and one waitress spoke any English.

-But, I do think people who work around English-speaking tourists their entire working life should be able to manage a bit more than “Good morning”, “Good evening” and “Thank you”.
+But, I do think people who work around predominantly English-speaking tourists their entire working life might want to be able to manage a bit more than “Good morning”, “Good evening” and “Thank you”.

 Imagine, in the UK or Europe, learning to speak Spanish, Italian or French from a teacher who is good at grammar but can’t speak the language.
 It simply would never happen.
 So, I’m not sure why it does in Spain?

 That means your average Spaniard will never even hear English being spoken on TV, let alone be able to practice listening to it.
 In fact, so commonplace is the dubbing on TV and in the movie theater, many Spaniards have probably never heard the real voices of actors like Arnold Schwarzenegger or actresses like Angelina Jolie.
-Instead, as far as they’re concerned, these famous Hollywood actors speak Spanish.
+Instead, as far as they are concerned, these famous Hollywood actors speak Spanish.

-So, if you’re planning a trip to Spain and want to converse with the locals, you might want to bone up on your Spanish skills before you do as, if you’re looking for a Spaniard to have a conversation with, even in the big cities you won’t find many.
+So, if you are planning a trip to Spain and want to converse with the locals, you might want to bone up on your Spanish skills before you do as, if you are looking for a Spaniard to have a conversation with, even in the big cities you won’t find many.